-Greenstone is the term Captain Cook used to describe Maori Jade carvings.
+I’ve read Greenstone is the term Captain Cook used to describe Maori Pounamu carvings.
 It’s a term that is only used in New Zealand/Australia and is confusing in nature as we have a lot of “green” stones.

-Jade is the scientific word for nephrite.
+Jade is the common name for the mineral nephrite.
 It is used worldwide and is specific

 If a carving is being sold as Jade in NZ, it could be Pounamu (New Zealand Jade) or Jade from another country.